pocketbase/js-sdk/README.md

 // Unlinks a single external auth provider relation from the specified record.
 🔐 pb.collection(collectionIdOrName).unlinkExternalAuth(recordId, provider, options = {});

+// Impersonate authenticates with the specified recordId and returns a new client with the received auth token in a memory store.
+🔐 pb.collection(collectionIdOrName).impersonate(recordId, duration, options = {});
 ```

 ---